statamic/v2-docs/content/pages/4.fieldtypes/index.md

     name: show_when
     type: string|array
     description: |
       The conditions under which this field should be displayed.
-You can do things like "show this field when this other field has this value".
+You can do things like "show this field when this other field has this value"*.
       [Learn how to configure conditional fields](/fieldsets#conditional-fields) -
     name: hide_when
     type: string|array
-    description: The same as `show_when`, but with the logic inverted.
+    description: 'The same as `show_when`, but with the logic inverted*.'
   -
     name: replicator_preview
     type: boolean *true*